mrjones-plip/mrjones-medic-scratch/user-best-practices.md

 This is best practice.
 The steps are:

-1. Have the old CHW do one last sync to ensure all data is pushed up from their device
 1. Create a new contact for the new CHW.
 1. Make this contact the new primary contact for the old CHW's place - do not create a new place!
 1. Change the name the CHW's place as needed
 1. Create a new user  associated to the new contact.

+If you want to deactivate the old CHW

+1. Have the old CHW do one last sync to ensure all data is pushed up from their device
-1. Change the password for the old CHW's user.
+1. Change the password for the old CHW's user on the server
+1. Wipe the user's device to clear any private health information

 #### Pros
 * No data loss from one CHW to another